 An Underlying Illness

 Dogs may exhibit signs of anxiety and stress if they are experiencing another illness or disease.
+It’s important to note that untreated anxiety can actually lead to depression in dogs.
 If the above symptoms of anxiety correlate to other health issues you may be noticing, check with your vet to make sure there isn’t something more serious going on.

 These are just a few of the reasons why a dog may be feeling anxious, and the causes of canine anxiety will depend on the breed of dog and their typical behavior.